The Mottola Ranch Gate: Proceed Slowly.:

 Public transit is also an option.
 San Diego Metropolitan Transit System operates Route 894 three times a day during the week (not on weekends or holidays) from the El Cajon Transit Center to points along Highway 94.
 You can ask the driver to drop you off at the intersection of Highway 94 and Lucky Six Truck Trail, and then enjoy an invigorating walk up the road for 2.2 miles.
 You can also arrange to have someone from the Monastery pick you up at the bottom of the hill and give you a ride.

 A Sacred site for healing, teaching, ceremony, and celebration

 The first test of any quest is to begin the journey.

 The rocky, winding dirt road leading up to Madre Grande from Highway 94 can be challenging.
 It is, in a word, a "bad" road.
 Improvements to the two-mile long road are being planned, and until then it presents an opportunity to practice mindfulness and loving kindness for yourself, others, your car, and the environment.
 Don't let the difficulty of the task stop you from visiting us.
-A higher clearance car is best, but with care and attention the road is passable to any vehicle, but if you are unwilling to make the attempt you can park near the highway and we will shuttle you up to the Monastery.
+A higher clearance car is best, but with care and attention the road is passable to any vehicle.
+If you are unwilling to make the attempt you can park near the highway and we will shuttle you up to the Monastery.
 Please call and make arrangements.